leemunroe/motherplate/README.md

 This will vary depending on the framework you are using.
 The following is how to for a basic static website.

 ### Install Node.js and use Grunt
 Motherplate uses SCSS.
-This particular repo uses [Grunt](http://gruntjs.com/) to compile the SCSS to CSS.
+This particular repo uses [Grunt](http://gruntjs.com/) to compile the SCSS to CSS and [Bower](http://bower.io/) to manage external dependencies like FontAwesome and Normalize.

 You will need [Node.js](https://nodejs.org/download/).

 Open up terminal (or command line) and run the default Grunt task.
 ```
 $ npm install
+$ bower install
 $ grunt
 ```